Latest Advocacy Needs

 We believe in safe and secure borders, thorough vetting, and the dignified treatment of these vulnerable populations.

-We are asking Congress to pass bipartisan legislative solutions on immigration that uphold human dignity and support the interests of the American people.
+We are asking Congress to pass legislative solutions on immigration that uphold human dignity and support the interests of the American people.
 Our nation’s immigration laws should:

 1. Respect the rule of law (including the right to claim asylum)